nnworkspace/art-library-api/README.md

 API of Art Library.
 It consists of two main modules:

-1. Art work CRUD API for admins
+1. Artwork CRUD API for admins
-2. API for lending art works from the library.
-This API is for normal users.
+2. API for lending artworks from the library.
+Target of this API are normal members in the Alpha Org, who want to borrow artworks from the library to decorate their offices.

 ## Main components of this API